sualeh/testing-strategy/testing-strategy.md

 - [sonarqube](https://www.sonarsource.com/products/sonarqube/)

+### Metrics for Test Effectiveness

+While code coverage is a valuable metric for unit tests, higher levels of testing, such as integration tests, system tests, and acceptance tests, require different metrics to ensure comprehensive coverage.
+Here are some thoughts on metrics that can help assess the effectiveness of these higher levels of testing:

+- **Defect Density**: Measures the number of defects found per unit of code or functionality.
+It can help identify areas with higher defect rates that may need more thorough testing.
+- **Test Case Effectiveness**: Evaluates how well test cases are able to detect defects.
+This can be measured by the number of defects found versus the number of test cases executed.
+- **Test Automation Coverage**: Measures the percentage of test cases that are automated versus manual.
+Higher automation coverage can lead to more efficient and consistent testing.

 ### Test Case Management

 Test case management software allows development teams to effectively organize, maintain, and manage test cases.
 These test cases are essential for verifying that a system meets specified requirements and functions correctly.
 They are designed to be clear and detailed, ensuring that any new team member can easily execute them.